ilius/pyglossary/doc/p/aard2_slob.md

 ### PyICU ###
-See [doc/pyicu.md](../pyicu.md) file for a more detailed instructions on how to install PyICU.
+See [doc/pyicu.md](../pyicu.md) file for more detailed instructions on how to install PyICU.

 ### Dictionary Applications/Tools ###
 Name & Website | License | Platforms